Karol Czubak: Arka Gdynia

 Hours after his Widzew exit, fellow second division outfit Arka Gdynia announced the signing of Czubak on a three-year contract.
 He was the I liga top scorer in the 2022–23 season with 21 goals in 33 league fixtures, including a hat-trick in a 3–0 away win over Sandecja Nowy Sącz on 26 February 2023.

 In September 2024, he extended his contract with Arka until mid-2026.
 On 6 October 2024, he recorded his second hat-trick for the club in a 6–0 away win over Odra Opole, scoring all three goals in the first half.
 With this feat, he surpassed Grzegorz Niciński as the third best scorer in the Pomeranian club's history.

 On 24 November 2024, he entered the pitch in the 10th minute of Marcus Vinícius' farewell game, a home league fixture against Stal Stalowa Wola, replacing the Brazilian.
 Czubak went on to score his 63rd, 64th and 65th Arka goal during a 5–1 win, equalling and surpassing Vinícius as the club's best goalscorer of all time.

 Kortrijk

 On 29 January 2025, Czubak signed a two-and-a-half-year contract with Kortrijk in Belgium.
 He made his debut on 2 February, entering the pitch in the 68th minute of a 1–2 league loss to Westerlo.
 Czubak played 73 minutes in eight games as Kortrijk suffered relegation to the Challenger Pro League.

 Motor Lublin

 On 25 June 2025, Czubak returned to Poland, joining Ekstraklasa club Motor Lublin on a two-year deal, with a two-year extension option.
+In his first season in the Polish top-tier, he scored 18 goals and provided three assists across 32 league appearances and was named the Ekstraklasa Forward of the Season.

 International career

 Czubak earned his first and only caps at youth international level in November 2019, making two appearances for the Poland under-20 team against Switzerland and Norway.
+He received his first call-up to the Poland senior team in May 2026 for friendlies against Ukraine and Nigeria.
+He made his debut against the latter on 3 June, entering the pitch in the final minutes of a 2–2 draw.